amuacm/nvim/vimscript.md

 Plugin Managers are useful for adding extra upgrades to nvim to improve the user experience.
 A simple plugin manager is vim-plug which can be installed like this:

+*you may need to install curl before running this command*

 ```
 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \